Prevalence of Harm to Children and Protective Factors

 Background

-The indicators of protective factors, including early childhood education (ECE), health (vaccinations) and feeling safe, highlight the importance of collective agency work to make a difference for the longer-term wellbeing of children.
+The indicators of protective factors, including early childhood education (ECE), health (vaccinations), feeling safe, and being able to express one’s identity, highlight the importance of collective agency work to make a difference for the longer-term wellbeing of tamariki.

 Key findings